Kong/kong/README.md

 If you are building for web, mobile or IoT (Internet of Things) you will likely end up needing common functionality to run your actual software.
-Kong can help by acting as a gateway (or a sidecar) for microservices requests while providing load balancing, logging, authentication, rate-limiting and more through plugins.
+Kong can help by acting as a gateway (or a sidecar) for microservices requests while providing load balancing, logging, authentication, rate-limiting, transformations and more through plugins.

 [![][kong-benefits]][kong-url]